GriffFerguson/flight-dispatcher/README.md

-`/route/<icao>`: find all flights from a given departure ICAO code `/route/<icao>/<icao>`: Get information regarding a full route (API version of the equivcalent user endpoint) `/airport`: return all airports in the database
+`/route/<icao>`: find all flights from a given departure ICAO code `/route/<icao>/<icao>`: Get information regarding a full route (API version of the equivcalent user endpoint) `/airport`: return all airports in the database `/airport/<icao/iata>`: returns information on a specific airport (both ICAO and IATA codes supported)

 ## Commands
 Running from project root